MartinHaeusler/promon4j/README.md

 # promon4j - A Progress Monitor library for the JVM

 promon4j is a Progress Monitor library written in Kotlin.
 It can be used from any language compliant with the JVM ecosystem.
+It is inspired by the way Progress Monitors are handled within the Eclipse IDE, but without the need for `try-finally`. promon4j is a zero-dependency library (except for the JRE and Kotlin runtime libraries) and should run in all Java 8+ environments.

 # Installation